Sweatcoin is one of the world’s most popular fitness apps on the App Store and Google Play Store.

 The app works on iPhone 5S and later, as well as the most popular Android phones.

 After installing the app and creating your account, you can start earning Sweatcoins right away.

 Sweatcoin used to only track activity outdoors.
-With the recent overhaul of the app and its algorithm, you can now track all the steps you take outdoors as well as indoors.
+With the recent overhaul of the app and its algorithm, you can now track all the steps you take outdoors and indoors.

-What this means is that you are credited for those steps you take in the gym and on the treadmill.
+This means that you are credited for those steps you take in the gym and on the treadmill.
 1,000 steps are equal to 0.95 Sweatcoins.

-The basic free “Mover” plan allows you to earn up to 5 Sweatcoins per day and up to 150 Sweatcoins per month.
-If you would like to earn more coins per day, you can upgrade to one of three other membership levels as follows:
+The basic free plan “Troublemaker” allows you to earn up to 10 Sweatcoins per day and up to 300 Sweatcoins per month.
+If you would like to earn more coins per day, you can upgrade to the premium Sweatcoin plan.

 As per the company, they may also integrate with wearables such as Fitbit and Garmin in the future.

 Here are all the ways to earn rewards on Sweatcoin:

 1. Walking: Get 0.95 Sweatcoins for every 1,000 steps.